This is a look at Beyond Meat Logo and how the business was started.

-Shortly thereafter, Beyond Meat began partnering with restaurants in order to introduce new vegan dishes that were made using Beyond Meat’s products.
-Over the years, Beyond Meat has partnered with a wide range of restaurants to help them develop flavorful vegan dishes that look and taste as if they were made using real meat.
+Shortly thereafter, Beyond Meat began partnering with restaurants to introduce new vegan dishes that were made using Beyond Meat’s products.
+Over the years, Beyond Meat has partnered with a wide range of restaurants to develop flavorful vegan dishes that look and taste as if they were made using real meat.
 One of Beyond Meat’s more famous partnerships was their partnership with Carl’s Jr in 2018 to launch the “Beyond Burger” – a burger made using a plant-based meat patty.

 From an environmental standpoint, Beyond Meat is undoubtedly doing an extraordinary job.
 According to a life cycle assessment (LCA) of the Beyond Burger conducted by researchers at the University of Michigan, the Beyond Burger that Beyond Meat developed for Carl’s Jr generates 90% less greenhouse gas emissions throughout its production, requires 46% less energy to produce, and has 93% less impact on land use than a burger that is made using a quarter-pound of real beef.

 In addition to producing products that are more sustainable and better for the environment, Beyond Meat is also doing its part to make us all healthier.